levthedev/gif/README.md

 ---
 ##usage
 `gif` will play a random gif in your terminal
-`gif [search_terms]` will filter by search terms. for example, `gif cute pikachu` will cause you to immediately feel happier.
+`gif [search_terms]` will filter by search terms. for example, `gif cute pikachu` will cause you to immediately feel 100% happier.
+`--loops` or `--l` will let you loop the gif. for example, `gif cute pikachu --loops 10` will cause you to immediately feel 1000% happier.
 ---
 ##problems
 you need to have ruby, rubygems, and homebrew installed. unfortunately, this gem doesn't work on windows right now (as it uses homebrew for some dependencies). windows/linux support will be coming soon - sooner if you make a PR yourself :)